 - Don’t just create content around keywords, but create content for the reader.

 EAT Works In Tandem With SEO

-You can perform all the EAT improvements in the world but if you don’t have active and ongoing off-page SEO and on-page SEO then it’s all lost.
+You can perform all the EAT improvements in the world but if you don’t have an active and ongoing SEO strategy then it’s all lost.
 It’s likely that when your website was created you had some initial SEO work done.
 However, with each core Google update, your website’s rankings are affected.
 If you’re not actively adjusting your SEO efforts to reflect the latest changes to the industry, your website’s rankings will suffer.